YY-OhioU/FlexdayDocs/Donut.md

 - donut: Source code folder

 - config_folder: Hold all the config .yaml files.
-This folder will be referred as `config_folder` in this manual
+This folder will be referred to as `config_folder` in this manual

 - dataset_root: Described in the next section.
-The root folder of datasets for training, testing and validation. (`dataset_root`)
+The root folder of datasets for training, testing, and validation. (referred to as `dataset_root`)
+  - In the package we provide, there's a dataset folder located at `datasets/sample_dataset`

 - result: Folder containing trained models and logs. (`result`)